shopspring/shopspring.github.io/_posts/2015-03-02-ios-integration-tests.md

 In order to run end-to-end tests, we’ve created from early on a setup that allows us to run our entire stack locally.

 We run each binary in “test” mode, on top of a local test database (separate from the dev database), with binaries exposing paths like `/tests/setup` and `/tests/teardown` to be called by the app.

-Before going further, wanted to share a video of how our tests look like when they are running.
-Our whole suite of tests takes about 10 minutes, so I’ve cut the video down to only a minute.

-<iframe width="768" height="505" src="https://www.youtube.com/embed/-UVkVXbX8zw" frameborder="0" allowfullscreen></iframe>

 #### Setting up the app